pepstock-org/Charba-Wiki/versioned_docs/version-4.1/extensions/DataLabels.md

 ## Alignment and Offset

 The [Align](https://pepstock-org.github.io/Charba/4.1/org/pepstock/charba/client/datalabels/enums/Align.html) option defines the position of the label relative to the anchor point position and orientation.
-Its value can be expressed either by a number representing the clockwise angle (in degree) or by one of the following string presets:
+Its value can be expressed either by one of the following string presets:

 - `CENTER` (default): the label is centered on the anchor point
 - `START`: the label is positioned before the anchor point, following the same direction